 - Everyday health: cold and flu, allergies, gastrointestinal health, headaches, dizziness, urinary health, sexual health, muscle and joint pain, dermatological issues, vaccinations

-- Care for chronic conditions: high blood pressure, high cholesterol, diabetes, cardiovascular disease, mental health issues, metabolic illnesses, inflammatory conditions, and autoimmune diseases.
+- Care for chronic conditions: high blood pressure, high cholesterol, diabetes, cardiovascular disease, mental health issues, metabolic illnesses, inflammatory conditions, and autoimmune diseases

 First, you select your primary care doctor.
 You will have an opportunity to build a relationship with your physician throughout your membership.
-Using in-office body scans or remote sensor devices, blood tests, and medical history review, your health care practitioner will build an in-depth picture of your current health and offer recommendations for short-term goals and treatment plans.
+Using in-office body scans or remote sensor devices, blood tests, and medical history reviews, your health care practitioner will build an in-depth picture of your current health and offer recommendations for short-term goals and treatment plans.

 Forward has a simple, straightforward payment structure.
 Their service is a $149/month flat fee with no copays or unexpected bills.
 They require a minimum commitment of six months.
-You also have the option of purchasing an annual membership for $1639, which offers a savings of one month’s fee.

 A Forward membership fully covers all primary care services they can do in-house.
 As a result, Forward services don’t bill insurance plans.
 Currently, Forward monthly fees aren’t considered billable to insurance, and they don’t provide documentation for insurance reimbursement.